Dancis-S/Final-Year-Project-958769/README.md

 #### How will the target audience interact with the system

-- The target audience will interact with the system through a graphical user interface.
+- The target audience will interact with the system through a graphical user interface (GUI).

 ## Project plan - Planning